-Nearly all caneberry cultivars are self-fruitful, and therefore self-pollination or pollination by the same cultivar will result in fruit development.
-Commercial growers should consider placing one or two hives of honeybees per acre grouped into units of five or ten hives per location.
+Nearly all caneberry cultivars are “self-fruitful.”
+This means that self-pollination or pollination by the same cultivar will result in the development of fruit.
+Caneberries can be wind or insect pollinated.
+Insect pollination, particularly by bees, can improve fruit size and set.
+Commercial growers should consider placing one or two hives of honeybees per acre.
+The hives should be grouped into units of five or ten hives per location.

 The time from flowering to fruit harvest can vary significantly for both blackberries and raspberries.
-Keep records of peak bloom and harvest each year to help manage your harvest (see Table 8 for an example for blackberries).
-Over time you should be able to estimate when harvest will start, peak, and end.
-Simply record the dates that you observe the stages of development from flowering through fruiting on three or more fruit.
-We suggest flagging the fruit with colored tape and returning to the same fruit each week to observe and record changes.
-Flagging three or more fruit ensures that you will have fruit by the end of the season to observe, as fruit can be lost from accidental picking or other mishaps.
-A step-by-step protocol for monitoring flower to fruit development is available at NC Cooperative Extension’s Team Rubus blog.
-Print out a copy of Table 9 to use as a record for each cultivar.
+Keep records of peak bloom and harvest each year to help manage your harvest.
+See Table 12-1 for an example with blackberries.
+Over time, you should be able to estimate when the harvest will start, peak, and end.
+Simply record the dates that you observe at the stages of development from flowering through fruiting on three or more fruit.
+We suggest flagging the fruit with colored tape and returning to the same fruit each week to observe and record changes (See Figure 12-1.)
+Flagging three or more fruit ensures that you will have fruit by the end of the season to observe because fruit can be lost from accidental picking or other mishaps.
+It would be helpful to print out a copy of Table 12-2 to use as a record for each cultivar.

 |Stage||Flower 1||Flower 2||Flower 3||Comments|

 As the fruit ripens, it grows in size and weight.
-Color changes from green to red to black.
-Blackberries take 35 to 45 days to mature once they are pollinated.
+The color changes from green to red to black.
+Blackberries need 45 to 60 days to mature after they are pollinated.

 Other Publications in Southeast Regional Caneberry Production Guide